[Estimated read time: 8 minutes]

 The Parklands of Floyds Fork

 The Parklands of Floyds Fork has acquired close to 4,000 acres of new parkland.
-Working with the Louisville Metro government and other nonprofit organization, this new park system is rapidly becoming one of the most popular parks in the Louisville metro area.
-The park has many different features, including a dog run, a splash park, canoeing & paddling, mountain biking, playgrounds and much more.
+Working with Louisville Metro and other nonprofit organizations, the new park system has become one of the most popular parks in the area.
+The park has many different features.
+Including a dog run, a splash park, canoeing, mountain biking, playgrounds and much more.

-If you are relocating to Louisville you'll want to be sure and head downtown to experience some of the many different styles of music throughout the city of Louisville.
+If you are relocating to Louisville you'll want to experience some of the live local entertainment.
 There are many different clubs in the city that host live music.
 You will find that there is live entertainment to enjoy almost every night of the week.

 Below is a list of some of the most popular festivals that are held on an annual basis here in the Possibility City.